Key Takeaways

 - Location Matters, But Isn't Everything: Whether something happened on tribal land is important, but so is who the parties are, what type of case it is, and what specific source of law applies.

-- McGirt Changed the Landscape: The Supreme Court's 2020 recognition that major reservations in Oklahoma were never disestablished dramatically expanded the territory where jurisdictional questions arise.
+- McGirt Changed the Landscape: The Supreme Court's 2020 recognition of the Muscogee (Creek) Reservation, followed by Oklahoma decisions applying the same analysis to other major reservations, dramatically expanded the territory where jurisdictional questions arise.

 - Getting It Wrong Has Consequences: Filing in the wrong court wastes time and money.
 Cases can be dismissed for lack of jurisdiction, and statutes of limitations may run while litigants figure out the right forum.